 Before Brunning, who died in 2011, became Fleetwood Mac's first bass player (yes, before Peter Green convinced John McVie to join the band), he was on the scene in London and throughout the British Isles.
 As a fan, he watched the Stones play Bo Diddley covers, Jeff Beck join the Yardbirds after Eric Clapton quit, and a 16-year-old Stevie Winwood sing the blues with the Spencer Davis Group.
 What might be most interesting part of the book for Chicago blues fans is the chapter on "Working With The Visitors."

 American blues artists meeting and performing with their Brit backup bands was always a very interesting experience.
 One time, for example, Little Walter showed up, after a great rehearsal with a local band, to perform "horribly drunk before the gig and tried to stick Rod Stewart with a knife!"
 Now that's definitely the blues.

 April 1, 2016

 ABOUT THE AUTHOR

 Paul Petraitis is a Chicago historian and published professional who has worked at different times since the 1970s for a variety of local organizations, including the Chicago History Museum, the Newberry Library, the Ridge Historical Society and Willie Dixon’s Blues Heaven Foundation.
-He also is a guitarist who performs regularly with Low-reen and the Maxwell St. Market Blues Band.
+He also is a guitarist who performs regularly around town.
 He is currently working on a blues book of his own, titled Closer to the Blues.